floledermann/another-dimension/README.md

 // dimensions can be used in place of numeric primitives,
 // and will implicitly be converted to pixels (as configured above)
-// This will draw a 37.8 x 38.5 pixel rectangle! canvasContext2D.fillRect(0, 0, width, height);
+// This will draw a 173.2 x 176.4 pixel rectangle! canvasContext2D.fillRect(0, 0, width, height);

 // Dimension containing the length of the diagonal in pixels (set as defaultUnit above) let diagonal = Dimension(Math.sqrt(width ** 2 + height ** 2));

-console.log(`Diagonal length: ${diagonal.toString("mm",2)}`);
+// Ouptut diagonal length in mm, using 2 digits precision console.log(`Diagonal length: ${diagonal.toString("mm",2)}`);
 // => "Diagonal: 14.27mm"
 ```